-A 2014 medical study found that athletes had a larger variety of gut flora than nonathletes.4 While these athletes had a more varied diet than the control group, the results of certain studies like these have doctors encouraging exercise to restore a healthy gut.
+A 2014 medical study found that athletes had a larger variety of gut microbiome than nonathletes.4 While these athletes had a more varied diet than the control group, the results of certain studies like these have doctors encouraging exercise to restore a healthy gut.
 The Physical Activity Guidelines for Americans recommend that the average adult should engage in at least five days of 30-minute moderate-intensity workouts and at least two days of muscle strengthening exercises.

 5. Get enough sleep

 It’s recommended that the average adult get at least seven hours of sleep per night.
 Several habits, like going to sleep at the same time each night and turning off electronics before bed may help you achieve better sleep hygiene.
-According to a recent clinical review, abnormal sleep patterns may be associated with dysbiosis.12
+According to a recent clinical review, abnormal sleep patterns may be associated with gut dysbiosis.4

 6. Avoid smoking

 Smoking might alter your intestinal flora by increasing harmful bacteria and decreasing good bacteria in your gut.
 Quitting smoking can make a difference in the quality of bacteria in your digestive system.19

 How long does it take to restore gut flora?

 Can you take probiotics with antibiotics?
 Yes, you can.
 A 2018 study found that it took about six months to fully restore healthy gut flora after taking antibiotics.3